doublecloud/transfer/docs/architecture-overview.md

 ## Type system

-We need to unify all database types, so we implemented the **Common Type System** across data storage and processing in DoubleCloud.
+We need to unify all database types, so we implemented the **Common Type System** across data storage and processing in {{ data-transfer-name }}.
 This system must cover all supported databases.

 The Type System provides classes and conversion rules representing common Type System types.
 It allows for constructing in-memory representations of types, inspecting said representations, combining them to derive new types, and serializing and deserializing them.
 For those familiar with [Protobuf](https://protobuf.dev/), Type Info implements the concept of message descriptors for the type system.